Strategic Management of Architectural Technical Debt

 While agile methods have become popular in commercial software development organizations, the engineering disciplines needed to apply agility to mission-critical, software-reliant systems are not as well defined or practiced.
 To help bridge this gap, the SEI recently hosted the Agile Research Forum.
 The event brought together researchers and practitioners from around the world to discuss when and how to best apply agile methods in mission-critical environments found in government and many industries.
-This blog posting, the third installment in a multi-part series highlighting research presented during the forum, summarizes a presentation made during the forum by Ipek Ozkaya, a senior researcher in the SEI's Research, Technology & System Solutions program, who discussed the use of agile architecture practices to manage strategic, intentional technical debt.
+This blog posting, the third installment in a multi-part series highlighting research presented during the forum, summarizes a presentation made during the forum by Ipek Ozkaya, a principal researcher at the SEI, who discussed the use of agile architecture practices to manage strategic, intentional technical debt.

 Ipek's Talk on Strategic Management of Technical Debt